open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   * The `name` of the Meter (optional).
   * The `version` of the Meter (optional).
   * The `schema_url` of the Meter (optional).
-  * Individual language client MAY choose to support more criteria.
+  * [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to support more criteria.
 For example, a strong typed language MAY support point type (e.g. allow the users to select Instruments based on whether the underlying type is integer or double).
   * The criteria SHOULD be treated as additive, which means the Instrument has to meet _all_ the provided criteria.
 For example, if the criteria are _instrument name == "Foobar"_ and _instrument type is Histogram_, it will be